victoria line, tube map app adventure

 My Victoria Line Tube Map App Adventure

-Before I left home I checked the station status for the tube from Finsbury Park to Walthamstow Central.
-I was in luck because the app told me there was good service on the Victoria Line, the journey would take eleven minutes and I needed to go to Platform 2.
-Some of the stations on the Victoria line are quite close to each other so you can walk between them if you wanted.
-If you tap ‘Onward Journey’ on the app it will take you to a map which gives you directions and the ETA to your destination.
+Before I left home, I checked the station status of the tube from Finsbury Park to Walthamstow Central.
+I was in luck because the app told me there was good service on the Victoria Line, the journey would take eleven minutes, and I needed to go to Platform 2.
+Some of the stations on the Victoria Line are pretty close to each other, so you can walk between them if you want.
+If you tap ‘Onward Journey’ on the app will take you to a map that gives you directions and the ETA of your destination.

 tube map app, walthamstow central